jayrambhia/jayrambhia.github.com/_posts/2017-04-28-android-litho-events.markdown

 title: Using Events in Litho
 description: Use events to send component updates in Litho instead of callbacks
 keywords: [android, android development, androiddev, dev, litho, react, ui, gif, gifs, search, engine, facebook, open source, recyclerview with Litho, props in Litho, state in Litho, events with Litho, custom events in Litho]
+series: litho-android
+series_description: Events in Litho are very powerful so in this article we are going to explore Litho Events and use them to update components instead of the callbacks.
+We will send the events using `EventDispatcher` and grok Litho.
 ---

 This is the fourth post in the series - Exploring Litho.
 In the first post - [Android GIF search engine with Litho](/blog/android-litho-gifs), we explored some key aspects of Litho - LayoutSpec, MountSpec, Use Glide to load images, Update RecyclerView data, etc. In the second post - [Managing State in Litho](/blog/android-litho-state), we dabbled around with state in Litho components.
 In the third post - [Navigation with Litho](/blog/android-litho-navigation), we used `LithoView` and components to navigate instead of an Acitivity or a Fragment.
 If you're not familiar with Litho, I would suggest you to go through the previous posts.